 Calgary is defined in various ways—the largest city of Alberta, the door to the Rocky Mountains, and the gateway to the stunning regions of Banff and Jasper.
 Found between Toronto and Vancouver, Calgary is identified as one of Canada’s bustling city where an assemblage of attractions makes it a tourist destination in its own right.

 If traveling with the family, Calgary Zoo is the ultimate choice, where children get to see gorillas, tigers, and almost 1,400 animals in Calgary Zoo while adults enjoy a relaxing time in its well-landscaped gardens.
-Since the zoo is located in Prince’s Island Park, there are a number of family-oriented activities that can be carried out to fill the day.
+Since the zoo is located in Prince’s Island Park, several family-oriented activities can be carried out to fill the day.
 If there is more time to spare, let the kids and kids-at-heart enjoy the thrilling rides, alongside ice cream and cotton candy, of Calaway Park which is just a short 5-minute drive from the heart of Calgary.

 For retail therapy, there’s the Stephen Avenue and Barclay Mall, two of the most popular in the shopping scene.
-Being home to local shops and upscale brands, every shopping enthusiast considers these places their own piece of heaven.
-For unique finds with a touch of cultural fare, the Chinatown, Kensington District and the Devonian Gardens are great alternatives.
-Dining out is always part of the adventure, and despite lacking of a local dish, Calgary takes pride of the Alberta steak and no tourist shall leave without feasting on it.
+Being home to local shops and upscale brands, every shopping enthusiast considers these places their piece of heaven.
+For unique finds with a touch of cultural fare, the Chinatown, Kensington District, and the Devonian Gardens are great alternatives.
+Dining out is always part of the adventure, and despite lacking a local dish, Calgary takes pride in the Alberta steak and no tourist shall leave without feasting on it.